 @ref(fig:lines)).

-them in segmentation.
-The data points will be part of adjacent or
+segmentation.
+The data points will be part of adjacent or spanning

-spanning segments.
-If such cases are present in the data between
+segments.
+If such cases are present in the data between intended

-intended segments, it may be advisable to use jumps=TRUE
+segments, it may be advisable to use jumps=TRUE to allow

-allow for split segments and discrete jumps between adjacent segments
+for split segments and discrete jumps between adjacent segments (see

 it was relevant for the used scoring function, and providing the counts